Lemon Law Rights

 As the oldest and largest Lemon Law firm in the Northeast, our staff of attorneys is geared for aggressive FREE consumer advocacy.
 We bear all costs of litigation and preparation.
 Your participation is minimal and only in the most contested matter will you be required to present yourself beyond a vehicle inspection.

 If you have questions, ask your family lawyer about us.
 He or she is likely to know someone we have represented or know of our practice.
 Speak with our former clients.
 Look at the dockets at the courthouses.
-We have handled over 65,000 claims and are the only Lemon Law firm in the nation honored by the American Bar Association.
+We have handled over 75,000 Lemon Law and Breach of Warranty Claims, recovering more than $165 million for our clients since 1991.

 How do I get in touch with Kimmel & Silverman?